Swatkats13/CS506_Final_Project/README.md

 ![Figure 10](Final_Report_Screenshots/Final_LinearRegression_Report.png) <br />
 Figure 10.
 Linear Regression Performance Metrics

 Since the results from the linear regression suggested a weak relationship, particularly with the low FPKM coefficient, we then built a logistic regression model.
 Logistic regression is specifically designed for binary classification tasks and is better suited for capturing stronger associations, as it models the probability of the positive class directly.
 Unlike linear regression, which outputs continuous values and requires a threshold for classification, logistic regression directly models the probability of the positive class using a sigmoid function.
 This makes it more robust for classification, as it ensures predictions are bounded between 0 and 1, naturally aligning with probabilistic interpretations.

 The logistic regression model also had a very good F1 score of 0.979 and accuracy of 0.964 (Figure 12).
 The FPKM coefficient for the logistic regression model was 0.001, representing an almost 15x larger effect compared to the linear regression model (Figure 12).
 This suggests that FPKM values have a much stronger association with the likelihood of the positive class in the logistic regression model, highlighting its ability to capture more pronounced relationships between gene expression and classification outcomes.
-The confusion matrix for the logistic model was very similar to the linear model and reflected a good distribution of predictions, which is consistent with the high accuracy.
+The confusion matrix for the logistic model was very similar to the linear model and reflected a good distribution of predictions, which is consistent with the high F1-score.
 Overall, the logistic regression model appears to be doing a good job of classifying cancer samples, achieving high accuracy and F1 scores.
-Furthermore, its reliance on interpretable coefficients, such as the FPKM coefficient, provides valuable insights into how features contribute to the likelihood of cancer classification, which we will discuss later.
+Furthermore, its reliance on interpretable coefficients, such as the FPKM coefficient which showed a much stronger relationship compared to the linear model, provides valuable insights into how features contribute to the likelihood of cancer classification, which we will discuss later.

 ![Figure 11](Final_Report_Screenshots/Final_LogisticRegression_CF.png) <br />
 Figure 11.
 Logistic Regression Confusion Matrix